schuelaw/FEC/index.md

 ## Federal Election Commission (FEC)

-The FEC was created to promote confidence and participation in the democratic process.
-Read more about the FEC’s history, purpose and goals.

 Its mission statement as given on the [commission website](https://www.fec.gov/) is: *The FEC was created to promote confidence and participation in the democratic process.*